NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 right-clicking to turn on this mode, and then dragging them with the mouse.

 When done creating interest points, use the ``IP matches -> Write GCP file`` menu item to save the GCP file.
-The matches can be saved from the same menu, and can be loaded, viewed, and edited later by repeating the above command and then selecting viewing the interest point matches from the menu.
-Editing cannot be done for GCP.
+It is suggested to save the interest point matches from the same menu, as later those can be edited and reused to create GCP, while GCP cannot be edited.

 If above the reference DEM and GCP file were not set, the GUI will prompt for their names.

+If having many images, this process can be repeated for several small sets, creating several GCP files that can then be passed together to ``bundle_adjust``.

 GCP can be visualized in ``stereo_gui`` (:numref:`stereo_gui_vwip_gcp`).